galasa-dev/cli/docs/generated/errors-list.md

 - GAL1028E: Failed to unmarshal test catalog from REST reply for property '{}', stream '{}'.
 Reason is {}
 - GAL1029E: Stream '{}' is not found in the ecosystem.
 There are no streams set up.
 Ask your Galasa system administrator to add a new stream with the desired name.
 - GAL1030E: Stream '{}' is not found in the ecosystem.
 Valid streams are:{}.
 Try again using a valid stream, or ask your Galasa system administrator to add a new stream with the desired name.
-- GAL1031E: Invalid flags. --bundle, --package, --test and --tag --class flags can only be specified if --stream is provided.
+- GAL1031E: Invalid flags. --bundle, --package, --test, --tag, and --class flags can only be specified if --stream is provided.
 - GAL1032E: Invalid select regex '{}'.
 Reason is {}
 - GAL1033E: Invalid select quoted regex '{}'.
 Reason is {}
 - GAL1034E: Class '{}' is not format 'bundle/class'